Phonology tab

 2. Phonological view

 Note: the segmental and syllabic views are heuristic analyses over normalized orthography (letters as phoneme proxies, orthographic syllabification), not a reconstruction of Ancient Greek phonology.
-The views under “Prosody and sandhi” additionally read the corpus itself: the per-word metrical record, the accented forms, and word order in the line.
+The views under “Prosody and sandhi” additionally read the corpus itself: the per-word metrical record and word order in the line.